owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 Sharing
 -------

-As of ownCloud 9.0, there is an occ command to cleanup orphaned remote storages.
+This is an occ command to cleanup orphaned remote storages.
 To explain why this is necessary, a little background is required.
 While shares are able to be deleted as a normal matter of course, remote storages with "shared::" are not included in this process.